SKAHP/One-Engi/holeman.md

 JOHNSON: When you heard the bombing, the atomic bombing of Hiroshima, what was the reaction?

-HOLEMAN: Well, we were all for anything that would end the war.
-You see, our outfit, we already knew, was slated for what was going to be called operation Coronet, which was the invasion of the main islands of Japan.
-We had been weighed and measured and assigned ships.
+HOLEMAN: Well, we **were all for anything that would end the war.** You see, **our outfit,** we already knew, was **slated** for what was going to be called **operation Coronet**, which was the **invasion of the main islands of Japan.** We had been weighed and measured and assigned ships.
 So the first landing, as we understood it, was going to be a landing on Kyushu, which is a southern island, but that was a feint.
 The main assault was going to come on the Kanto Plain, just around Tokyo, and the XIV Corps was in there.

-JOHNSON: You were in Counter-Intelligence?
+JOHNSON: You were in **Counter-Intelligence?**

 HOLEMAN: Yes, but we were attached...